laurapmachado/Bellabeat-Project/README.md

 **Conlcusions**:

-1)Positive correlation between the number of steps per day and number of calories burnt.
+1) Positive correlation between the number of steps per day and number of calories burnt.

 2) Around 80% of users are active while 20% are sedentary.